-The hospitality or leisure market is highly competitive and generally subject to greater volatility than our other market segments.
+The hospitality or leisure market is seasonal, highly competitive and generally subject to greater volatility than our other market segments.

-The hospitality or leisure business is highly competitive and influenced by factors such as general and local economic conditions, location, room rates, quality, service levels, reputation and reservation systems, among many other factors.
+The hospitality or leisure business is seasonal, highly competitive and influenced by factors such as general and local economic conditions, location, room rates, quality, service levels, reputation and reservation systems, among many other factors.
+The hospitality or leisure industry generally experiences seasonal slowdown in the third quarter and, to a lesser extent, in the fourth quarter of each year.
+As a result of such seasonality, there will likely be quarterly fluctuations in results of operations of any hospitality or leisure properties that we own.
 There are many competitors in this market, and these competitors may have substantially greater marketing and financial resources than those available to us.
 Competition also comes from non-traditional hospitality sources, such as home-sharing platforms.
-This competition, along with other factors, such as over-building in the hospitality or leisure industry and certain deterrents to traveling, may increase the number of rooms available and may decrease the average occupancy and room rates of our hospitality or leisure properties.
-The demand for rooms at any hospitality or leisure properties that we may acquire will change much more rapidly than the demand for space at other properties that we acquire.
-This volatility in room demand and occupancy rates could have a material adverse effect on our financial condition, results of operations and ability to pay distributions to stockholders.
+This competition, along with other factors, such as over-building in the hospitality or leisure industry and certain deterrents to traveling, may increase the number of rooms available and may decrease the average occupancy and room rates of our hospitality or leisure properties that we acquire will change much more rapidly than the demand for space at other properties that we acquire.
+In addition, any such properties that we may own may be adversely affected by factors outside our control, such as extreme weather conditions or natural disasters, terrorist attacks or alerts, outbreaks of contagious diseases, airline strikes, economic factors and other considerations affecting travel.
+These factors could have a material adverse effect on our financial condition, results of operations and ability to pay distributions to stockholders.